 Hooks

-Hooks let you observe pipeline execution events without modifying the pipeline itself.
-They are used for logging, timing, visualization, and custom instrumentation.
+Hooks let you observe and control pipeline execution events.
+They are used for logging, timing, caching, validation, and custom instrumentation.

 The Hook trait